FEMA Emergency Management Declaration – Florida Tropical Storm Debby

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Vermont to supplement state, tribal and local recovery efforts in the areas affected by severe storms and flooding from August 3-5, 2023.
-The following counties have been approved for Public Assistance.
+FEMA has issued a Fire Management Assistance Declaration for the state of Colorado to supplement state, tribal and local recovery efforts in areas affected by the Alexander Mountain Fire on July 29, 2024.
+The following counties have been approved for assistance:

 Public Assistance: